 All new IaaS and PaaS cloud implementations must utilize CDT Security Operations

 Center as a Service (SOCaaS) for continuous security monitoring and alerting.
 Additionally, all pre-existing IaaS and PaaS cloud implementations must utilize CDT SOCaaS for continuous security monitoring and alerting by June 30, 2025.
-Exemptions may be requested under SIMM 18.
+Contact the Office of Information Security at security@state.ca.gov to initiate a SOCaaS exemption request.

 Visit the California Cloud Services Assessment website for additional information.